01Objectives

 Progress did not occur in a straight line.

-In the first phase, the organization concluded that stronger product strategy and management capabilities was necessary.
+In the first phase, the organization concluded that stronger product strategy and management capability was necessary.
 The company invested to build the right product team and managed a pipeline of ideas formally.

 In the second phase, attention turned to execution reality.
 Engineering capacity had been diluted by requests from multiple stakeholders, many of which were not tied to customer priorities.
 The company began to tighten intake and improve alignment.